How to Make a Whip-and-Tongue Graft

-- Rootstock and scion of the same size, a quarter up to a half inch.
+- Rootstock and scion of the same size, a 1/4 inch up to a 1/2 inch.
 Scion has at least three healthy buds

 - String and plastic tape or sealing wax

-- Sharpen your knife.
 It must be as sharp as possible for this graft.
 If it is dull you will attempt to make the cut by increasing the force you apply, which will increase your risk of slipping.
-Also, a dull knife is more likely to turn as it passes through the wood, making a wavy cut.
+A dull knife is more likely to turn as it passes through the wood, making a wavy cut.

 In one stroke make a long, smooth cut angling across an internode at the top of the rootstock to create an oval face about one inch long, or longer if your wood is thicker.
 When doing this, hold the wood tightly in one hand and your knife tucked tight in four fingers of your cutting hand, with that hand’s thumb stuck straight out.
 The cut is a single, straight pulling motion, pulling sideways across your chest and away from your hand holding the wood.
 None of your fingers move from the position during the cut, thus keeping your thumb in front of and out of the way of the knife.